-Each respondent was asked to tell us about three consulting firms and was presented with a list of 19 leading consulting firms in the US.
+Each respondent was asked to tell us about three consulting firms and was presented with a list of up to 21 leading consulting firms (we didn't ask about every firm in every market).
 Clients did have the opportunity to tell us about consulting firms that weren't on the list, but this report focuses on the firms for which the number of responses was sufficient for us to carry out detailed analysis.